What causes a gap in your front teeth?

 Avoiding excessive removal of tooth structure is excellent for maintaining the strength and function of the natural form.
-Therefore, no-prep veneers or minimum prep veneers could be used to preserve the teeth' structure.
+Therefore, we used no-prep veneers or minimum-prep veneers to help preserve the teeth' structure.

-Three weeks later, we filled the gap in his teeth, and he is now smiling brilliantly.
+We filled the gap in his teeth in three weeks, and he is now smiling brilliantly three weeks later.